-3RD AND 4TH GRADE GROUPS
+PLAYING RULES 3RD AND 4TH GRADE GROUPS

-The following rules of play and additional instructions will apply to all games and scrimmages for the Arlington Soccer Association's (ASA) Recreational Soccer League.
+The following rules of play and additional instructions will apply to all games and scrimmages for Arlington Soccer's (ARL) Recreational Soccer League.
 The Laws of the Game as authorized by the International Federation of Association Football (F.I.F.A.) and the United States Soccer Federation (U.S.S.F.) shall apply in all cases except as follows: